Donich Law - Jordan Donich - Courtroom Sketch

 Corporate criminal liability under Canadian law can be brought forth when a corporation’s representatives commit criminal acts within the scope of their duties, particularly when these acts demonstrate a substantial and marked departure from expected standards.

-In this case, the corporation’s safety failures were connected directly to the actions of its management and supervisory staff, reflecting organizational negligence.
+In this case, the corporation’s safety failures were directly linked to the actions of its management and supervisory staff, reflecting organizational negligence.
 This was evidenced by the company’s acceptance of the unsafe working conditions that led to the scaffolding collapse.
 Ultimately, Metron Construction was found guilty of criminal negligence causing death and fined $750,000.
 The case emphasizes the importance of corporate responsibility and adherence to safety standards to prevent workplace fatalities and serious injuries.

 Donich Law - In the News